dupjpr/INSURE/README.md

 ## Description :page_facing_up:

 This is a landing page that have information about a company.
 In this exercise, I used SASS to design the style of the page.
-It is a web page adaptable to different screen sizes.
-Different breackpoints and styles added.
+It is a web page adaptable to different screen sizes, different breakpoints and styles added.

 Technologies
 * HTML.